nosferalatu/nosferalatu.github.io.source/content/pages/About.md

 I'm currently employed at [Double Fine Productions](http://www.doublefine.com).
 In the past, I've worked at [Zoe Mode](http://www.zoemode.com/), [Nihilistic Software](http://en.wikipedia.org/wiki/NStigate_Games), [Stormfront Studios](http://en.wikipedia.org/wiki/Stormfront_Studios), [Rendition](http://en.wikipedia.org/wiki/Rendition_(company)), and a few other gigs here and there.

-I started programming when I was seven years old with a Commodore VIC-20.
+I began programming on a Commodore VIC-20 when I was young and promptly ran out of memory.
+It's a problem I'm still running into today!